Machy8/webloader/docs/Files collections containers.md

 # Files collections containers
 - Files collections containers wraps multiple files collections so you can organize them and render them in a bit more simple way
-- As in files collections, you can create them by calling appropriate methods or configure them in file.
+- As in files collections, you can create them by calling appropriate methods or create a configuration file.

 ## Calling appropriate methods
 - createFilesCollectionsContainer